Goldlightdrake/Goldlightdrake/README.md

 - 👋 Hi, I’m @Goldlightdrake
-- 👀 I’m interested in Dart/Flutter and Python development
+- 👀 I’m interested in React.js
-- 🌱 I’m currently learning Softwear testing
+- 🌱 I’m currently learning Next.js and Typescript
 - 📫 How to reach me goldlightdrake@gmail.com
-- I'm currently working in Nokia as a Working Student
+- I'm currently working in Better Softwear Group as a React Developer

 <!---
 Goldlightdrake/Goldlightdrake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.